Last Updated June 14th, 2019 at 10:00 am by Lisa

 Place it somewhere where the melting ice water can neatly drip into your backyard or garden.
 Have fun and get creative using flowers, fruit, greenery, or decorations that fit your theme or event.

-How to Make a Garden Party: Frozen Floral Ice Bucket:
+How to Make a DIY Garden Party Wine Chiller:

 - 2-gallon plastic pail (hardware store paint section)

 - 2 1/2 quart plastic pail (hardware store paint section)

 - 2-gallon bottles of distilled or boiled water (freezes clear)

 - frozen ice-pack or weight

 - 2 chopsticks

 - silver platter or large plate (to serve it on for your party)